-(a) A person commits the crime of sexual abuse in the first degree if:

-(1) He subjects another person to sexual contact by forcible compulsion; or

-(2) He subjects another person to sexual contact who is incapable of consent by reason of being physically helpless or mentally incapacitated.

-(b) Sexual abuse in the first degree is a Class C felony (Alabama Code 13A-6-66).
+- 1. A person commits the crime of sexual abuse in the first degree if: - A. He subjects another person to sexual contact by forcible compulsion; or - B. He subjects another person to sexual contact who is incapable of consent by reason of being physically helpless or mentally incapacitated. - 2.
+Sexual abuse in the first degree is a Class C felony (Alabama Code 13A-6-66).